 Why Lyft when you can teleport to the dancefloor?

-WaveVR is like a party that doesn’t ever stop.
+WaveVR is a VR dance party that doesn’t ever stop.
 Dancers can log in and create basic avatars, join each others’ rooms, and attend short (think 10 to 15 minute) festival sets from a regular schedule of artists.
 Each set takes place in a different handcrafted environment, and some environments have unique gimmicks like zero-g and flying.
 There are also collectible party favors that help you achieve different effects, including digital ‘trips’ that you can share with other dancers.

 Dance Central VR